 That includes no excess oil leaking into my foundation as well as visible pores.
 So how did it do?

 What I mean by no good is that I didn’t receive the results I was expecting.
-My skin still seemed to oil up on my forehead however I can say it did leave my complexion all smooth and bright which is the good news!
+My skin still seemed to oil up on my forehead however I can say it did leave my complexion all smooth and bright for most the time which is the good news!

 I don’t have large pores so maybe that’s why I hadn’t noticed a difference but I’m curious as to how it works out for anyone with large pores, so if you have visible pores let me know in the comment section about your experiences!